verghost/vlc-lua-docs/index.md

 # VLC Lua Docs
-The aim of these docs is to create a single, centralized resource that contains accurate, version-specific documentation on the VLC Lua API in order to (hopefully) help aspiring developers.
+The aim of these docs is to (hopefully) help aspiring developers.
 All info in these docs has been compiled from a number of disparate readme files, [VideoLAN Forum](https://forum.videolan.org/) posts, [the Wiki](https://wiki.videolan.org/), [code from existing VLC addons](https://addons.videolan.org) and of course my own tinkering and staring at the source code.

 ### **A Few Thing To Note**
 - This is NOT a Lua tutorial.
 There are plenty of good ones out there, so these docs expect that you are familiar with the language.
 - This documentation intentionally overlooks VLC [skins](https://www.videolan.org/vlc/skins.html).
 This is mainly because they already have their own [skin editor application](https://www.videolan.org/vlc/skins.html) and are a little outdated (last release was 25-Aug-2009).
 Plus they require a totally different "skinnable" U.I. which looks real ugly.
 - The VLC versions I have chosen to delineate in these docs are the major legacy, maintenance and development branches on the [VideoLAN repo](https://code.videolan.org/videolan).
-The Lua modules were added in 9.0 (I think [0.8.6 & 0.9.0-svn](https://code.videolan.org/videolan/vlc-0.9/-/commit/99a8123cd1e7898ac1fa0aec85fb2594a762b0b8), and some in [0.8.6i & 0.9.0](https://code.videolan.org/videolan/vlc-0.9/-/blob/master/NEWS#L184))
+The Lua modules were added in version 9.
 - Finally, for the sake of streamlining terminology, I'm going to use "addon", "plugin", "extension", etc as categories of "scripts".

 ## Script Basics
-There are a few different types of lua scripts each with their own purpose, functionality, install directory and quirks.
-Because of this, I have given each of the types their own page instead of laying everything out here.
-Instead I will use this page to cover the basics.
+There are a few types of lua scripts each with their own page instead of laying everything out here.
+I will use this page to cover the basics.

 ### What are VLC Lua Scripts?
-Scripts are small one-file* programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), a lightweight programming language that was designed to be embedded in other apps.
+Scripts are small one-file programs written in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)).
 These programs are run by VLC and can access internal VLC data and functionality via the VLC Lua API, which these docs attempt to describe.
-The API differs from version to version, but basically allows anyone with basic knowledge of Lua to extend the functionality of VLC.
-###### * some exceptions to this, for example if custom Lua modules are installed

 ### Installation
-Scripts are placed into their install directories as text-based '.lua' source code files, or as compiled '.luac' binaries (see the section at the bottom about LUAC for more info).
-Each of the install directories for different types of scripts are found in the 'lua' folder in the VLC install directory.
+Scripts are placed into their own special folders in the VLC install directory.
 Below are the default install directories for VLC on different platforms.
 - Windows (all users): %ProgramFiles%\VideoLAN\VLC\lua\
 - Windows (current user): %APPDATA%\VLC\lua\
 - Linux (all users): /usr/lib/vlc/lua/